Bawnorton/Neruina/README.md

 [![Modrinth](https://img.shields.io/modrinth/dt/neruina?colour=00AF5C&label=downloads&logo=modrinth)](https://modrinth.com/mod/neruina)
 [![CurseForge](https://cf.way2muchnoise.eu/full_851046_downloads.svg)](https://curseforge.com/minecraft/mc-mods/neruina)

-## When an Entity or Block causes a ticking crash:
+## When an Entity, Block or Item causes a ticking crash:
 - #### That Entity will be immediately killed, dropping any inventory they have.
 - #### That Block Entity / Tile Entity or Block State (for random ticks) will no longer tick, you can still access the block inventory if it has one.
+- #### That Item will stop ticking in the inventory but still persist and function in recipes and most uses, nothing is lost.
 - #### If another mod causes the Player to crash on tick, the Player will be kicked instead.